 Apply in a youth-only group for swan permits: Up to four youth may apply together for swan permits in a youth-only group.
-You are considered a youth if you will be 17 years old or younger on July 31, 2018.
 For details on applying as part of a youth-only group, see page 13.

 Online HIP registration process: Registration in the Migratory Game Bird Harvest Information Program (HIP) has never been easier.
 To register, visit wildlife.utah.gov/uthip.
 For more information, please see page 10.
-You must have a HIP number issued between March 11, 2018 and March 10, 2019 if you plan to hunt waterfowl during the 2018-2019 season.
+You must have a HIP number issued between March 11, 2020 and March 10, 2021 if you plan to hunt waterfowl during the 2020-2021 season.